 Coverage for your dependents will end on the date your dependent no longer meets the definition of an eligible dependent or when your coverage ends.

-Under certain circumstances you may be able to continue certain benefit coverage (medical, dental, vision and health care FSA) for yourself and your dependents through COBRA.
-You may also be able to convert or port CRI's life and accident plans, as permitted under the plans.
+Under certain circumstances you may be able to continue certain benefit coverage (medical, dental, vision and health care reimbursement account) for yourself and your dependents through COBRA.